 The best way to think about it is, a planning permit relates to "neighbourly" concerns, this ensures you don't build a 10-meter tall cabin in the shape of a rocket ship in your backyard that can be seen from the street, cast a shadow over your neighbours fence, run an unapproved hotel/accommodation business from your new backyard cabin or most commonly, that you don't build over an important piece of council infrastructure like an easement or utility channel without prior consent.

-Our experience is that Planning Permits are often not required for a backyard cabin in Victoria as long as they meet a few conditions, but that is a topic for another day.
+Our experience is that Planning Permits are often not required for a backyard cabins in Victoria as long as they meet a few conditions, but that is a topic for another day.

 Finding out if your cabin is going to require a planning permit is fairly simple: